Beginner's Guide

 Condition your birds

-For 2-3 weeks before pairing, boost nutrition with egg food, sprouted seeds, leafy greens, and extra calcium.
-Both birds should be in peak condition before breeding.
+For two to three weeks before pairing, boost nutrition with egg food, sprouted seeds, leafy greens, and extra calcium.
+Both birds should be in peak physical condition before breeding.
+The hen needs strong calcium reserves for egg production, and the cock needs energy for courtship feeding.

 3